gaehlerm/SoftwareEngineering/README.md

 Long story short: Ensure that your functions never have side effects.
 Functions and methods should only affect the class instance or, if necessary, mutable arguments.
 If possible, enforce temporal order, for instance, by utilizing functional programming.

-A source of temporal coupling are global or static variables.
+Another source for temporal coupling are global or static variables.

 ```py
 counter = 0